Spotifiuby/backoffice-frontend/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Run App Locally

+Before this, make sure you already did the [project set up](#project-set-up).
+Now, if everything is settle up you can start the local app by doing the next steps:

+1. Run `npm run start-dev` to start local dev server.
+2. Run `npm run start` to start react ui app.
+3. Go to [localhost:3000](http://localhost:8080) to start navigating through the app.

 ## Learn More